tadam-framework/tadam-website/markdown/basics/configuration.md

 port: 7404
 ```

-- **domain**: Indicates which will be the domain of your application (http://example.com).
-In case you work locally or have a reverse proxy, it will not be necessary to modify it.
+- **domain**: Defines the domain of your application (http://example.com).
+If you’re running locally or have a reverse proxy, there’s no need to change it.
-- **debug**: If true, it enables an automatic code refresh and ignores CORS.
-Otherwise it assumes you are working in production and will block the CORS in accordance to the domain.
+- **debug**: If true, then automatic code refreshes are enabled and CORS is ignored.
+Otherwise, it is assumed that you are in a production environment and CORS is blocked based on the domain.
-- **port**: Port you will use.
+- **port**: Port to use.

 Feel free to add as many variables as you need.

-For example let's **create the wizard variable and use it**.
+For example, let's **create a wizard variable and use it**.

 ### config.yaml